Do you know who murdered me?

 Private Investigator Makes Contact with Individual of Interest

 Approximately one year after Chris was reported missing, Doug Newton, a private investigator, was hired to seek information regarding Chris’ disappearance.
 Subsequently, Doug was in contact with Scott McKinney and was told by Scott that he would assist in any way possible to help solve Chris’ case but that he did not have any information.

 When Doug asked Scott if he was willing to sign a release for the medical attention that he received on August 9th or 10th, Scott refused.
-Scott’s reply was to the effect that if he signed a medical release, it could open a can of worms.

 Multiple Individuals of Interest Indicted in Large Marijuana Bust 2 Years after Chris Disappeared